Shamiso-Tirivanhu/Credit-Card-Fraud-Detection-/README.md

 - Checking for missing values and handling them accordingly.

 - The dataset was largely imbalanced.
 To circumvent this, the data set was split into fraudent transactions(fraud) and normal transactions(legit).
+Please refer to the picture below.

 - Feature scaling and selection.